 The IIHS estimated that, in 2015, fatal crashes rose by over 8%, attributable to factors such as the increase in opportunities for driver distraction, as well as greater numbers of miles driven due to improvements in the economy.
 Innovations such as AEB systems have the potential to greatly reduce collisions, but individual drivers remain responsible for paying close attention to the road, and liable when they fail to do so.

 If you or a loved one have been injured in a car accident or other motor vehicle crash in New York, ensure that your right to compensation for your injuries is upheld by seeking experienced legal assistance to pursue your claims.
-Contact the Hudson Valley personal injury attorneys at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).
+Contact a Kingston attorney for auto accidents at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).